 As stated above, we have not generated any revenue and do not foresee generating any revenue from our drug candidates in the near future.
-As stated elsewhere in this prospectus, effective as of March 2018, we leased the property in Central, Hong Kong that is the home to AML Clinic, which commenced operations in June 2018.
+Effective as of March 2018, we leased the property in Central, Hong Kong that is the home to AML Clinic, which commenced operations in June 2018.